EpsilonSolutions/netscaler-command-reference/docs/ca/ca-policy/ca-policy.md

 ##show ca policy

-Displays information about a content adaptation policy.
-If no name is specified, this command displays information of all available content adaptation policies.
+Displays information about a content accelerator policy.
+If no name is specified, this command displays information of all available content accelerator policies.

 ##Synopsys